igorek17000/Ender-2-Pro-BTT-V3/README.md

 THE FIRMWARE VERSION IS MARLIN-BUGFIX-2.1.X CONFIGURED FOR THE BOARD LISTED ABOVE!
 PLEASE REPORT ANY ISSUES OR BUGS THROUGH THE ISSUE OPTION ON THIS GITHUB BRANCH!

-# The Source Code is Now Available Here: [github.com/the-300lb-gorilla/Ender-2-Pro-BTT-V3](https://github.com/The-300lb-Gorilla/Ender-2-Pro-BTT-V3)
+# The Source Code is Now Available on this branch.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of